Pathoschild/smapi-mod-dump/source/~bitwisejon/InstantBuildings/README.md

 You can also move and destroy buildings directly from your farm:
 > ![](screenshots/destroy-building.png)

+Press the 'U' key (configurable) to upgrade your house or cabin to the next level.

 ## Buildings
 All of the following buildings can be built instantly from the catalogue menu on your farm:
 * Coop